elektroluse/imgbox/README.md

-# Imgbox
+# Imgbox Web Application
+Imgbox is a webapp with a REST API that allows you to. register a user, upload images along with a description, tags that are persisted in a Postgres database.
+Images are uploaded to an imagestorage service (MinIO) that is referenced in the datbaase.
+You can retrieve imgboxes by users, tags etc
- Imgbox web application, React frontend, kotlin springboot backend
+React frontend, kotlin springboot backend.

 ## How to run
 - `git clone https://github.com/elektroluse/imgbox.git`